 STEP TWO: Add in two egg yolks and 1 tablespoon of vanilla and mix on medium speed for two minutes, or until the mixture is pale in color and fluffy.

 STEP FOUR: Chop 6 oz. of dark chocolate in large chunks, then add to the cookie dough.
 Mix in with a rubber spatula just until incorporated.

 STEP FIVE: Scoop the dough into 20 balls with a 2 tablespoon capacity cookie scoop.
 Place the balls of dough on a baking sheet.
 Cover them with cling wrap and let them chill over night for the best flavor.
 (Additionally, you can just scoop them onto a baking sheet and bake right away).

 If chilling the dough, let it come to room temperature before baking.

 STEP SIX: Preheat oven to 350 degrees and arrange the dough two inches apart on a parchment paper lined baking sheet.
 Bake the cookies for 10-11 minutes just until you see the edges getting golden brown.

 STEP SEVEN: Remove the cookies from the oven and sprinkle them with flaky sea salt.
 Let the cookies cool on the cookie sheet for 5 minutes, then transfer them to a wire rack to cool for 10 minutes and then dig in!

 Why didn't my cookies come out chewy?
 You used too much flour.
 Be very accurate when measuring your flour.
 See my pro tips and recipe notes on this.

 Do I have to chill the dough?
 No!
 You can bake them right away.
 The cookies do taste best when the dough is chilled, but I've made them both ways and both are excellent!

 Do I have to use a chopped dark chocolate bar?
 No, you can use chocolate chips of any kind you would like!
 I just think a chopped dark chocolate bar tastes the best and gives you the best pools of melty chocolate.

-When the cookies are straight out of the oven go around them with a circular cookie cutter to make them perfectly round!
+When the cookies are straight out of the oven, scoot a circular cookie cutter around them to make them perfectly round!